Alabama - Sectoral Privacy Overview

 A bank shall disclose financial records of its customers pursuant to a lawful subpoena, summons, warrant, or court order issued by or at the request of any state agency, political subdivision, instrumentality, or officer or employee thereof and served upon the bank.
 No bank, director, officer, employee, or agent thereof shall be held civilly or criminally responsible for disclosure of financial records pursuant to a subpoena, summons, warrant, or court order which on its face appears to have been issued upon lawful authority (§5-5A-43 of Chapter 5A of Title 5 of the Ala.
 Code).

-Many employers may be obligated to keep certain employee data confidentiality under an array of federal laws, such as the Americans with Disabilities Act of 1990 ('ADA'), HIPAA, the Genetic Information Nondiscrimination Act of 2008 ('GINA'), the Family and Medical Leave Act of 1993 ('FMLA'), or various workers' compensation laws.
+Many employers may be obligated to keep certain employee data confidential under an array of federal laws, such as the Americans with Disabilities Act of 1990 ('ADA'), HIPAA, the Genetic Information Nondiscrimination Act of 2008 ('GINA'), the Family and Medical Leave Act of 1993 ('FMLA'), or various workers' compensation laws.
 These laws all impose very strict rules for handling health-related information obtained through medical examinations and inquiries.
-Medical and benefits records should be kept separate from personnel files and may be revealed with employee's written permission only to certain individuals on a legitimate 'need-to-know' basis as defined by specific statutes.
+Medical and benefits records should be kept separate from personnel files and may be revealed with the employee's written permission only to certain individuals on a legitimate 'need-to-know' basis as defined by specific statutes.
 For example, this information might include records such as: insurance and benefit enrolment forms and claims information, medical exam information, workers' compensation records, FMLA leave certification and medical documentation and information (including leave dates), records regarding reasonable accommodations, doctor's notes, or drug test results/physical results.

 Under Alabama's Workers Compensation Act, located under Chapter 5 of Title 25 of the Ala.
 Code, information received by the employer through drug testing or rehabilitation programs is required to be confidential (Ala.
 Code. §25-5-339).

-While there are no rules in Alabama specifically governing online privacy and behavioural advertising, businesses in Alabama needs to be aware of the federal rules around such activities as well as other foreign or US state jurisdictions containing consumer protections that can apply extraterritorially to Alabama businesses to the extent their activities are directed towards consumers in those jurisdictions.
-For example, the EU's General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR') applies to the activities of US businesses that (Article 3(2) of the GDPR):
+While there are no rules in Alabama specifically governing online privacy and behavioral advertising, businesses in Alabama need to be aware of the federal rules around such activities as well as other foreign or US state jurisdictions containing consumer protections that can apply extraterritorially to Alabama businesses to the extent their activities are directed towards consumers in those jurisdictions.
+For example, the EU's General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR') applies to the activities of US businesses (Article 3(2) of the GDPR):

 - offer goods and services to EU residents located in the EU; or